KxSystems/docs-v1/docs/ref/filewords.md

 ```
 <i class="fa fa-hand-o-right"></i> [`.Q.v`](dotq/#qv-value) (get splayed table)

 ## `rsave`

+_Save a table, splayed to a directory of the same name._

 Syntax: `rsave x`

-Save a table, splayed to a directory of the same name: where `x` is the table name as a symbol.
+Where `x` is the table name as a symbol, saves a table, splayed to a directory of the same name.
 The table must be fully enumerated and not keyed.

 The usual and more general way of doing this is to use `set` , which allows the target directory to be given.
 ```q